babelouest/taliesin/doc/API.md

-  "name": string, name of the stream, a 32 characters random sequence generated "display_name": string, display name of the stream "webradio": boolean true if the stream is a webradio "format": string, audio format of the stream, values available are `mp3`, `vorbis` or `flac` "stereo": boolean, true if the audio stream is stereo "sample_rate": integer, sample rate of the audio stream "bitrate": integer, bitrate of the audio stream "nb_client": integer, number of clients currently listening to the stream "last_seen": integer, date in epoch format when the stream was used last, for playlist streams only "stored_playlist": string, name of the playlist the stream is based on, optional }
+  "name": string, name of the stream, a 32 characters random sequence generated "display_name": string, display name of the stream "webradio": boolean true if the stream is a webradio
+	"elements": number of elements in the stream "format": string, audio format of the stream, values available are `mp3`, `vorbis` or `flac` "stereo": boolean, true if the audio stream is stereo "sample_rate": integer, sample rate of the audio stream "bitrate": integer, bitrate of the audio stream "nb_client": integer, number of clients currently listening to the stream "last_seen": integer, date in epoch format when the stream was used last, for jukebox streams only "stored_playlist": string, name of the playlist the stream is based on, optional
+	clients: [ Array of clients
+		{
+			"ip_address": string, ip address of the client "user_agent": string, user agent of the client
+		}
+	]
+}
 ```